savagerunderscorelex/Stop-Being-A-Weenie/logs.md

 8:42 AM Did movement code for the up and down platforms to the side of the main map

 8:48 AM finished coding second obstacle platforms

+2:32 PM Finished coding all of the platforms :)!!

+Currently I'm working on the overall level code, like adding the interact ui, game ui, and signs

+3 PM There was an issue with the interact_ui bugging, so I just made a second script for it.
+I know that it's not the best coding practice, however I can't see to find what's wrong with my code at all.

+3:21 PM I'm getting lazy so I wanna finish up this project now.
+I finished the end screen, so all I have to really do is the enter screen.

+3:42 PM I basically finished the game now!!!!!!!!!!!!!!!!!!!!!!!
+I finished the home screen and also lowered the volume of the background music since it's not that good lol

+4:03 PM Thank God I wasn't lazy enough to submit my project without testing it!
+I just test ran the game and there was an issue with it advancing past levels when finishing level 3.
+This was because I didn't set is_level_complete to false, so it kept sending the player to the next level.